agendrix/wait-for-ecs-service-deployment-action/README.md

 ## Requirements

 This actions requires that the `aws-cli` is already configured.
-The official AWS action could be useful that achieve this configuration. [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials)
+The official AWS action could be useful that achieve this configuration.
+Please refer to: [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) for further details.

 See [action.yml](./action.yml) for the list of `inputs` and `outputs`.